topquark22/morseR24/README.md

 ## Secondary output

 Pin D7 is the output follower.
 It is disabled by default.
 It is enabled and disabled using the '>' commands (see **message entry** below.)
+This setting is persisted to the EEPROM for future resets.

 The secondary output does not use PWM and is not dependent on the pin A7 PWM control voltage.